 SSIS ForEach Loop File Enumerator

-In this SSIS ForEach Loop File Enumerator example, we will enumerate those Employee text files and extract the data present in them and load them into the SQL table.
+In this SSIS ForEach Loop File Enumerator example, we will enumerate those Employee text files, extract their data, and load them into the SQL table.
 To do so, First Drag and drop the Foreach Loop Container into the Control Flow region.

 Double click on it will open the SSIS Foreach Loop Editor to configure it.
 Within the General tab, Please specify a valid and more meaningful Name and Description.

-Before we step into the remaining properties, we have to understand the Enumerator property.
-From the below screenshot, you can observe that we are selecting SSIS Foreach File Enumerator because we want to loop over the txts present in our system.
-Next, click on the Browse button to select the folder name from our file system.
+Before stepping into the remaining properties, we must understand the Enumerator property.
+From the screenshot below, you can observe that we are selecting SSIS Foreach File Enumerator because we want to loop over the texts present in our system.
+Next, click the Browse button to select the folder name from our file system.

-From the below screenshot, you can observe that we are selecting the FILE SYSTEM TASK FOLDER folder in our E Drive.
+The screenshot below shows that we are selecting the FILE SYSTEM TASK FOLDER folder in our E Drive.
 Click the OK button to select it.

 Within the Files section, we have to specify the type using the Wildcards.
 In this example, we want to enumerate text files, so we are using Wildcard *.txt